NewcastleRSE/sisc-decision-support-tool2/README.md

 ## Useful sites
 Add Lat Long to street address csv: https://odileeds.github.io/Postcodes2LatLon/

-## Data description
+## Data
-percentage - number of people/total nnumber of pople in LA density - percentage/OA area
+For a full description of the data included, see the sisc-geoserver repo.